plyush1993/OUKS/README.md

 ## Citation
 *OUKS* has been published in the [Journal of Proteome Research](https://pubs.acs.org/journal/jprobs).
 If you use this software to analyze your own data, please cite it as below, thanks:

-> [Ivan V. Plyushchenko, Elizaveta S. Fedorova, Natalia V. Potoldykova, Konstantin A. Polyakovskiy, Alexander I. Glukhov, Igor A. Rodin. *Omics Untargeted Key Script*: R‑Based
+> [Ivan V. Plyushchenko, Elizaveta S. Fedorova, Natalia V. Potoldykova, Konstantin A. Polyakovskiy, Alexander I. Glukhov, and Igor A. Rodin
-> Software Toolbox for Untargeted Metabolomics with Bladder Cancer Biomarkers Discovery Case Study, Journal of Proteome Research, 2021.](https://doi.org/10.1021/acs.jproteome.1c00392)
+> Journal of Proteome Research 2022 21 (3), 833-847.
+DOI: 10.1021/acs.jproteome.1c00392](https://doi.org/10.1021/acs.jproteome.1c00392)

 <p align="center">
  <img width="300" height="150" src="qrcode1.png">